Sweet pea viruses

 - Consider buying good quality seed, rather than plants, as most viruses are not seed-borne

-- Remove legume weeds such as clover which may harbour viruses
+- Remove leguminous weeds such as clover, which may harbour viruses

 - Clean pruning tools with garden disinfectant between plants

-- Sweet peas, particularly cordon grown ones, are subject to virus-like symptoms, so check that growing conditions are being met
+- Sweet peas, particularly cordon-grown ones, are also subject to virus-like symptoms caused by stress due to adverse conditions, so check that appropriate growing conditions are being met

 There are no chemical controls.
 The use of insecticides to reduce aphid transmission is not practical.